Evaluation and reporting

 Marine Parks Progress Summary 2012-2016

-The first of our progress updates on SA's marine parks has now been released.
-The Marine Parks Progress Summary 2012-2016 shows a snapshot of monitoring activities and some early results generated since the implementation of marine parks.
+The first of our progress updates, the Marine Parks Progress Summary 2012-2016, shows a snapshot of monitoring activities and some early results generated since the implementation of marine parks.

 Baseline reports for South Australia’s 19 marine parks